Maiyoj/Feeling-and-Healing/README.md

 ### Technology  Used
 * HTML - which was used to develope the structure off the pages.
 * CSS - which was used to style the User Interface.
-* Javascript -Used to add interactive behaviour to the page and communicate with an API.
+* Javascript -Used to add interactive behaviour to the page.
+* API

 ## Known Bugs